chappers/CarND-Behavioral-Cloning-P3/writeup_report.md

 On my computer I have available nVidia GPU, which I was able to successfully install Keras 2.X on (unfortunately this is a different version to the provided environment snapshot).

-However this allowed me to speed up the neural net building by over 10x.
+However this allowed me to speed up the neural net building by over 20x compared with GPU.
 The process worked as follows:

 *  Place in training data
 *  Rebuild network (2-3 minutes)